dinitrogen/finance-react-app/README.md

 ## Planned updates
 - Improve nav bar styling and incoporate a drop-down menu for mobile
 - Improve overall visual appeal with a global theme
-- Improve loading animation
-- Add a dynamic grid layout to history and favorites
-- Allow favorites to be reordered
 - Add customizable date range for charts (eg. 5d, 30d, 60d)

 ## Tools used